1) What is a Harmonized Standard?

 , where you can find a 'Directory of Community Legislation in Force' and other acts of the European Community institutions.

-A Mandate is a political request from the European Commission (EC) (and European Free Trade Association (EFTA), agreed upon by the Member States (generally via a decision of the Standing Committee of the Directive 98/34), addressed to CEN or CENELEC, in support of an action from the EC.
-This can be in support of legislative work such as a directive (some directives, not all, are 'New Approach' Directives), or in support of an industrial policy action from the EC.
+A standardization request ( also called Mandate) is a political request from the European Commission (EC) and European Free Trade Association (EFTA), agreed upon by the Member States, addressed to CEN or CENELEC, in support of an action from the European Commission.
+This can be in support of legislative work such as a Directive (some EC Directives, not all, are 'New Approach' Directives

-Where can I find the text of a specific EC standardisation Mandate ?
+15) Where can I find the text of a specific EC standardization request (mandate)?